Spreads/Spreads/docs/articles/Serialization.md

     01 - GZip
     10 - Lz4
     11 - Zstd
-T - Timestamped.
-A value has Timestamp (8 bytes) right after the header.
 R - reserved.
 Ver - `IBinarySerializer<T>.SerializerVersion`.
 0 - will need completely new layout when this is not zero.